 Romantic attraction – noun : A capacity that evokes the want to engage in romantic intimate behavior (e.g., dating, relationships, marriage), experienced in varying degrees (from little-to-none to intense).
 Often conflated with sexual attraction, emotional attraction and/or spiritual attraction.

 Same gender loving (SGL) – adj. : Sometimes used by some members of the African-American or Black community to express an non-straight sexual orientation without relying on terms and symbols of European descent.

 Sex assigned at birth (SAAB) – abbreviation : A phrase used to intentionally recognize a person’s assigned sex (not gender identity).
-Sometimes called “designated sex at birth” (DSAB) or “sex coercively assigned at birth” (SCAB), or specifically used as “assigned male at birth” (AMAB) or “assigned female at birth” (AFAB): Jenny was assigned male at birth, but identifies as a woman.
+Sometimes called “designated sex at birth” (DSAB) or “sex coercively assigned at birth” (SCAB), or specifically used as “assigned male at birth” (AMAB) or “assigned female at birth” (AFAB): Jenny is a woman who was assigned male at birth.

 Sexual attraction – noun : A capacity that evokes the want to engage in physical intimate behavior (e.g., kissing, touching, intercourse), experienced in varying degrees (from little-to-none to intense).
 Often conflated with romantic attraction, emotional attraction and/or spiritual attraction.

 Sexual orientation – noun : The type of sexual, romantic or emotional/spiritual attraction one has the capacity to feel for some others, generally labeled based on the gender relationship between the person and the people they are attracted to.
 Often confused with sexual preference.